 The Projection Assumption Guidelines are established using a variety of reliable and publicly available external data sources, as well as results from a Survey of responses from Canadian investment and financial services firms.
-They do not represent the individual opinions of the members of the Projection Assumption Guidelines Committee, IQPF or FP Canada.
+They do not represent the individual opinions of the members of the Projection Assumption Guidelines Committee, Institut de Planification Financière or FP Canada.
 Using numerous sources of data eliminates the potential bias that may be created by relying on any single source.